 speaker

-And your next question comes from the line of Jan Abbott from Wolf Research.
+Thank you, and your next question comes from the line of John Abbott from Wolf Research.
 Please go ahead.

 speaker

-Hey, good morning and thank you for taking our question.
-Well, I want to go back to the cost of the change in cost.
-You mentioned the risk there, you know, at $750 per lateral foot.
-Ignoring tariffs, you mentioned the risk there, you know, at $750 per lateral foot.
-To achieve further efficiencies from here, do we really need to see more of a technological change at this point in time or are there other things that you could potentially do?
-The PMH for changing costs.
+Hey, good morning, and thank you for taking our question.
+Well, I want to go back to the cost per lateral foot.
+Ignoring tariffs, you mentioned the risk there, you know, at $750 per lateral foot, to achieve further efficiencies from here, do we really need to see more of a technological change at this point in time? or are there other things that you could potentially do to see a major change in costs?

 speaker